-Scenes for the pictures were selected from five categories described in the scene-recognition literature: indoor, street, outdoor open (e.g., coastline, mountains), outdoor closed (trees), and portrait (Torralba & Oliva, 2003; Torralba, 2009).
-For each of the first four categories, we used three unique scenes: one photographed scene and two CG scenes.
+Eight young adults participated in the main experiment, and 11 additional young adults participated in a follow-up experiment.
+Scenes for the pictures were selected from five categories: indoor, street, outdoor open, outdoor closed, and portrait (Torralba, 2009; Torralba & Oliva, 2003).
+For each of the first four categories, we used three unique scenes: one photographed scene and two computer-generated scenes.
 For the fifth category, we used two photographed scenes.
-Figure 7 provides example pictures of scenes from each category.

-The photographs were taken with a Canon EOS 20D SLR camera and saved as low-compression JPEG files.
-CG images were saved as TIFF files.
-Both types of image files were saved at 300 dots/inch (dpi) and printed on photographic paper with a resolution of 300 dpi and an aspect ratio of 3:2.
-All CG images were rendered with infinite depth of field (i.e., no blur) and were illuminated with a combination of a directional and ambient light sources.
+The photographs were taken with a high-quality camera and printed with a resolution of 300 dpi and an aspect ratio of 3:2.
+All computer-generated images were rendered with infinite depth of field (i.e., no blur) and were illuminated with a combination of a directional and ambient light source.
 For the photographs, we used the smallest aperture allowed by the lighting environment to minimize differences in depth of field and exposure between photographs taken with different focal lengths.
 There were two primary stimulus manipulations: focal length and magnification.
-To manipulate focal length, we selected a focal object in each scene and created a series of five images taken with five different focal lengths-22, 32, 56, 112, and 160 mm (35-mm equivalent)-while keeping the camera at one location.
-All of those pictures were magnified eight-fold and printed at $18 \times 12$ cm ( $7 \times 5$ in).
-To manipulate magnification, we took photographs with a 56-mm lens and printed them at $18 \times 12$ cm (same as the previous), and four additional sizes ( $6 \times 4$ , $9 \times 6$ , $29 \times 19$ , and $39 \times 26$ cm).
+To manipulate focal length, we selected a focal object in each scene and created a series of five images taken with five different focal lengths-22 to 160 mm (35 mm equivalent)-while keeping the camera at one location.
+All of those pictures were magnified eightfold and printed at $18 \times 12$ cm.
+To manipulate magnification, we took photographs with a 56 mm lens and printed them at $18 \times 12$ cm (same as aforementioned) and four additional sizes (6 × 4, 9 × 6, 29 × 19, and 39 × 26 cm).